-Interesting then, why doctors in residency, a field in which you’d most value peak cognition, is designed to deliver just the opposite due to intentionally inflicted sleep deprivation.
+It’s interesting that residency for doctors, a field in which you’d most value peak cognition, is designed to deliver just the opposite due to intentionally inflicted sleep deprivation.

-Charles Czeisler calls lack of sleep “The Performance Killer“.
+Charles Czeisler calls lack of sleep “The Performance Killer.”

 The areas of the brain responsible for the highest order of brain activity is the parietal and occipital lobes, along with the prefrontal cortex.
 Unfortunately, with sleep deprivation, these areas are the first to suffer.